4d/docs/docs/Concepts/parameters.md

 - in [compiled projects](interpreted.md), an error is generated at the compilation step whenever possible.
 Otherwise, an error is generated when the method is called.
 - in interpreted projects:
 	+ if the parameter was declared using the [named syntax](#named-parameters) (`#DECLARE` or `Function`), an error is generated when the method is called.
-	+ if the parameter was declared using (`C_XXX`), no error is generated, the called method receives an empty value of the expected type.
+	+ if the parameter was declared using a legacy (`_C_XXX`) syntax, no error is generated, the called method receives an empty value of the expected type.